Morden Road tram stop

 Morden Road is a Tramlink stop in the London Borough of Merton.
 It is on the site of the former Morden Road railway station on the Wimbledon-West Croydon line, which closed to rail traffic in 1997.
 The tram stop consists of two platforms on either side of the double track, linked by pedestrian level crossings.
 Immediately to the east of the station is a single-track section which reaches as far as Phipps Bridge tram stop.

 The eastbound platform is directly linked by ramp and stairway to Morden Road.
 The town centre of Morden lies 0.5 mi to the south.
 A pedestrian entrance to the National Trust's Morden Hall Park is on Morden Road just to the south of the stop.

 The stop is interlinked as an out of station interchange (OSI) with South Wimbledon on the London Underground's Northern line.
 The two stations are classed as an interchange for ticketing purposes but both managed separately.

+Services

+The typical off-peak service in trams per hour from Morden Road is: